 While the natural setting of Hawaii certainly dominates many a traveler's itinerary, the cultural opportunities of the state are not to be overlooked.
 The Hawaiian islands, as we will discuss later on, used to be a series of kingdoms, finally united under King Kamehameha I in 1810.
 The Hawaiian culture, from before Hawaii became an American state, continues in a myriad of places.
 The Polynesian Cultural Center is perhaps the best first stop for a cultural tour of Honolulu, as here you will uncover your own ability to hula, and immerse yourselves in recreated cultural villages with traditional pork luaus, ukulele lessons, and canoe rides.
 The Honolulu Museum of Art is another prime destination with over 4,500 works of art pertinent to Hawaiian culture.

 Like much of America, too, Hawaii is a melting pot and has welcomed cultures of all kinds into its loving island embrace.
 Shangri La is located in Honolulu and contains the Doris Duke Foundation for Islamic Art housed in an Islamic-style mansion.
 Honolulu is also home to a thriving Japanese-American community and contains not only a Japanese Cultural Center with fascinating exhibits but several stunningly beautiful Japanese temples and historic sites.
 The Byodo-In Temple in Valley of the Temples Memorial Park was built in commemoration of the centennial of the first Japanese immigrants to land in Hawaii.
-Its incredible authentic appearance, replicated from the original in Uji, Japan, at the base of Ko'olau Mountains, is enough to leave you awestruck and breathless.
+Its incredible authentic appearance, replicated from the original in Uji, Japan, at the base of the Ko'olau Mountains, is enough to leave you awestruck and breathless.

 Reason #3 - Rich History